OpenThread is OS and platform agnostic, with a narrow Platform Abstraction Layer (PAL). This PAL defines:

 - The initial random period in the trickle timer

 - CoAP token/message IDs

 Note that many platforms have already integrated a random number generator, exposing the API in its BSP package.
 In the event that the target hardware platform does not support TRNG, consider leveraging ADC module sampling to generate a fixed-length random number.
 Sample over multiple iterations if necessary to meet the TRNG requirements (uint32_t).

 1, this API should

 also provide a method to generate the hardware entropy used in the mbedTLS

-The Non-volatile storage API provides settings and functions for an underlying flash operation implementation to the upper layer.
+The Non-volatile storage requirement can be satisfied by implementing one of the two APIs listed above.
+The Flash API implements a flash storage driver, while the Settings API provides functions for an underlying flash operation implementation to the upper layer.